momodu-victor/Customer-Analytics-of-an-Online-Retail-Market/README.md

 - Where are our new customers?

 This project explores which customers are truly at risk to churn and it provides insights on which target incentives would be useful for customers to stay and extend the customer’s lifetime value (CLV) in the online retail market.

+# Understanding consumer behavior using RFM analysis and K-Means clustering: What is the likelihood of a customer leaving the online retail market?